yufanana/ROStutorial/ROS_notes.md

 ## Section 1: ROS Concepts

-There are 3 communication patterns.
+There are 3 communication patterns. <br>
+TCPROS layers are established between the nodes with the help of the master node before communication can begin.

 ### 1.1 Publisher/Subscriber
 Publisher ->  (topic) -> Subscriber </br>